La Marzocco: La Marzocco International

+In 1978, after visiting the La Marzocco factory in Florence, Kent Bakke and his partners from Hibble & Hyde’s café in Pioneer Square, Seattle were authorized by the Bambi family to begin importing La Marzocco machines to the United States.
+Bakke and his associates, including John Blackwell and Joe Monaghan, exhibited one of the machines on a portable espresso cart at the 1979 Edmonds Arts Festival.
+Bakke's ESF (future Espresso Specialists) Inc. eventually became the exclusive supplier of La Marzocco machines for Starbucks in 1988.

+In 1994, Bakke and his partners purchased a 90% stake in La Marzocco, forming La Marzocco International, LLC, a formal partnership between the Bambi family and their investors under Bakke's leadership.
+That same year, La Marzocco began manufacturing machines for Starbucks at a new factory in Seattle run by Blackwell, supporting the rapid expansion of Starbucks franchises in the following years.
+Starbucks would continue to use La Marzocco machines in nearly all their locations until 2004, when they transitioned to super-automatic espresso machines.

-La Marzocco sold the majority of its shares to De'Longhi Industrial S.A (the parent company of De'Longhi SpA), in early 2021.
-By late 2023, De'Longhi SpA had purchased the majority of its parent company's shares in La Marzocco.
-This transfer of stock ownership resulted in the creation of a new business unit combining La Marzocco and Swiss Fully-Automatic espresso machine manufacturer Eversys (itself acquired by De'Longhi SpA in a process that started in 2017).
-This new entity, focused on the Professional coffee segment, is 61.4% controlled by De'Longhi SpA, 26.6% controlled by De'Longhi Industrial S.A, and 12% controlled by the remaining shareholders of La Marzocco.
+In early 2021, La Marzocco Intl. sold the majority of its shares to De'Longhi Industrial S.A, the parent company of De'Longhi S.p.A.
+By late 2023, De'Longhi S.p.A had purchased the majority of its parent company's shares in La Marzocco.
+This transfer of stock ownership resulted in the creation of a new business unit combining La Marzocco and Swiss super-automatic espresso machine manufacturer Eversys, which had been acquired by De'Longhi SpA in a process that started in 2017.
+This new entity, focused on the professional coffee segment, is 61.4% controlled by De'Longhi SpA, 26.6% controlled by De'Longhi Industrial S.A, and 12% controlled by the remaining shareholders of La Marzocco.

-2022

-In November, the company released a new espresso machine called the La Marzocco Micra.
-Its size is smaller than the Linea Mini, but the design is similar.
-The Linea Micra has a dual boiler and a unique convertible portafilter that enables easy switching between spouted and bottomless portafilters while maintaining the quality and performance of the Linea Mini.
-The machine can also connect to the La Marzocco home app.

-2024

-In October, a new coffee machine is born from the collaboration between Porsche and La Marzocco, representing an expression of uncompromising elegance and functionality.
-Designed for true coffee enthusiasts and lovers of the luxury lifestyle, the limited-edition model—named La Marzocco X Porsche—is based on La Marzocco’s renowned Linea Micra and reimagined with iconic elements of Porsche automotive design.

-Use

-La Marzocco Linea machines were used at almost all Starbucks locations for many years.

-From 2000 to 2008, La Marzocco was the official sponsor and supplier of espresso machines for the "World Barista Championship".